TruebitProtocol/truebit-eth/README.md

 docker build . -t truebit-toolchain:latest
 docker run --rm -it truebit-os:latest /bin/bash
 ```
 It may take some hours to compile the image.
-You should now be able to compile the sample tasks.
+You should now be able to compile the sample tasks from C and C++.
 ```
 cd samples/scrypt
 sh compile.sh